cleskowsky/cleskowsky.github.io/til.md

 {% endhighlight %}

+## Tools

+* [NetSpot](https://www.netspotapp.com/): Map out areas of strong vs weak wifi signal strength to help you decide where to put wireless access points.
+There's a free version!

 # Ngrok

 * [ngrok](https://ngrok.com/): A tool to create a public tunnel to a tcp service running on localhost